Devvric/Conway-game-of-life/Readme.md

 Fork Author Notes:
 --

 Forked away because it did not work straight out because of the broken SDL dependencies.
-Repaired them.
 It should be able to compile with .sln in Visual Studio.
-A pre-compiled release for x64 is located in the x64 folder.
+The compiler be set to release for x64.